alecazam/kram/hlslparser/README.md

 * passing variables only by value in HLSL vs. value/ref/ptr in MSL
 * argument buffers and descriptor sets (root tables for DX?)
 * halfio/2/3/4 type for Nvidia/Adreno, halfst2/3/4 for storage
-* specialization and push constants for variants (MSL/SPV only)
+* specialization/function constants for variants (MSL/SPV only)
 * numgroups designator for DX kernel
 * ray-tracing kernels
 * tile shader kernels - may be MSL and Android SPV specific